-In Years 7 and 8 (inclusive of Year 9 in 2021), students are introduced to a new Mathematics learning model called Maths Pathway.
+In Years 7, 8 and 9, students engage in a new Mathematics learning model called Maths Pathway.
 This program is designed to identify and enhance students' strengths as well as determining and diminishing any gaps in their skills and knowledge.
 It allows them access to individualised learning modules.
 Through a combination of explicit teaching, rich learning tasks and targeted mini-lessons, students receive more effective feedback.
 This innovative program helps to develop mathematical thinking.